 - Maiden v.
 City of Manchester, 2004 DNH 78 and 2004 DNH 126 (D.N.H.
-May 6, 2004 and August 26, 2004).
+May 6, 2004, and August 26, 2004).
 Jennifer successfully represented a tattoo artist in her section 1983 claim that the City of Manchester’s ordinance limiting her ability to open a tattoo studio violated the First Amendment.
-She not only was successful in defeating the ordinance, but was awarded attorney’s fees under section 1988.
+She not only was successful in defeating the ordinance but was awarded attorney’s fees under section 1988.

 - Friedman Katz v.
 Lindt, 270 F.R.D.
 150 (S.D.N.Y.
 2010).
 Jennifer successfully worked with local counsel in New York to defeat a class certification in a FACTA case against Lindt.

 - Wong v.
-Ekberg, 148 NH 369 (2002) – Jennifer successfully defended a lawyer in an appeal which upheld the trial court’s dismissal of the case based on the plaintiff’s failure to disclose necessary expert testimony.
+Ekberg, 148 NH 369 (2002) – Jennifer successfully defended a lawyer in an appeal that upheld the trial court’s dismissal of the case based on the plaintiff’s failure to disclose necessary expert testimony.